 1. Find your competitors’ broken pages and links.

 Until now, a lot of analysis was involved here as you needed to manually identify those worthwhile pages relevant to your business that have broken links.
 Now, half of your job is done as you can instantly see all the Broken Pages with the Site Explorer.
 The tool shows you exactly for each page the types of status code (4xx Client errors) it has.
 You will also be informed about the number of links (and referring domains) each broken page has.
+Finding lots of resources is a valuable step in link prospecting and link building, afterward.

 2. Update or re-create the content of the website the broken link originally led to.